Prajwal5180/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_14_explore_insider_risk_mgt.md

    ![](../Images/sc-900-dec24-lab14-6.png)

 1. Triggering event: Review the detailed information.
 The policy is triggered by either the user performing an exfiltration activity as defined (select the information icons for each bullet point for more detailed information) OR a match to an existing Data Loss Prevention (DLP) policy.
 Since you don’t have any DLP policy configured as part of this exercise, select **User performs an exfiltration activity**.
 Scroll down to see what is automatically selected.
 Note that the policy indicators you enabled in the previous task are checked.
 Recall that these indicators will only be activated once the policy is triggered and any activities that map to these indicators will be used in calculating a risk score for the user.
 In addition, Sequence detection is enabled.
 If a sequence of activities, as defined, is detected then it suggests greater risk.
 Select the information icon for detailed information on which indicators are required.
 This selection requires that certain indicators be selected and that devices be onboarded.
-Scroll down and Leave the defaults and click **Next**
+Scroll down and leave the defaults and click **Next**

    ![](../Images/sc-900-dec24-lab14-7.png)